Programme overview

 The Postgraduate Diploma in Health Science covers a broad range of health science subjects.
 Complete a generic programme or specialise in one subject area.
 The programme involves one year of full-time study or up to four years of part-time study.

-Advanced Nursing, Alcohol and Drug Studies, Digital Health, Health Promotion, Infant, Child and Adolescent Mental Health, Magnetic Resonance Imaging, Medical Imaging, Mental Health Nursing, Nuclear Medicine, Pacific Health, Palliative Care, Pharmaceutical Science, Population Mental Health, Ultrasound, Youth Health.
+Advanced Nursing, Alcohol and Drug Studies, Digital Health, Infant, Child and Adolescent Mental Health, Magnetic Resonance Imaging, Medical Imaging, Mental Health Nursing, Nuclear Medicine, Palliative Care, Pharmaceutical Science, Ultrasound, Youth Health.

 Programme structure

-You can pick between a generic postgraduate diploma in health sciences or choose from one of our specialisations on offer.
+- Students can choose between a generic postgraduate diploma in health sciences or one of the specialisations on offer.

 Generic Postgraduate Diploma in Health Sciences